sgladkoff/goldpan/docs/rigora.md

 - TM consistency checks

-- Glossary Adherence Review (GAR) with stemming support, checking against external glossaries and in-project (using all project translations as a glossary)
+- Glossary Adherence Review (GAR) with stemming support, checking against external glossaries as well as in-project (using all project translations as a glossary) to verify the correct translation of all terms

 - Checks for prohibited terms

+An important quality of **Rigora** is that it will load all active files into the memory.
+Its checks are accomplished via in-memory processing, which ensures extremely fast checking, even for very large projects comprised of thousands of files.

-You can fine-tune them from the Checks window:
+You can add or remove checks, as well as customize their properties from the **Checks** window:

 ![rigor3](rigor3.png)

-The GAR check is very powerful, verifying the correct translation of all terms listed in TMX.
+You can run all the checks from your check tree at once, or choose individual checks to run.

+After running a check, you can export the resulting report as an XLS file.

 ### In-place editing

-As you run the checks, individual errors are shown in Check Results window.
+As you run your chosen set of checks, individual errors are displayed in the **Check Results** window.

-As you walk through them, they are highlighted in the files. **Rigora** opens each file and highlights the string that contains the error.
-When you fix an error, it is removed from Checks Results window.
+As you walk through them, they are highlighted in the files.
+For each error, **Rigora** will activate the file and highlight the string that contains it.
+When an error is fixed, it is removed from the **Checks Results** window.

 ![rigor4](rigor4.png)
 *Rigora finds several problems with string 11067*